distek/tt.nvim/README.md

 {
 	focus_on_select = true, -- bool: focus terminal on termlist select

+	force_insert_on_focus = true, -- bool: initially force insert mode when terminal is focused

 	termlist = {
 		enabled = true, -- bool: enable termlist side = "right", -- string: "right" or "left": which side the termlist is on